2 Install core software on Ubuntu

 • Works without distribution packages

-• May fail when built / requires manual handling/no automatic updates
+• Requires manual handling/no automatic updates

 • Only recommended for developers, or if nothing else exists.